-- Recorded lectures for the week - Professor's notes: explanation of grammar points, including examples - Grammar topic charts and presentations (power point and other documents) - Some lectures may include links to clips/full videos. - You will be required to complete all assigned Top Hat readings and exercises on the online platform (Top Hat)
+- In-class/Zoom (as necessary) lectures for the week - Professor's notes: Powerpoint explanations of grammar points, including examples - Textbook explanations: grammar topic charts and presentations (power points and other documents) - Some lectures may include links to clips/full videos. - You will be required to complete all assigned Top Hat readings and exercises on the online platform (Top Hat)

 It is strongly recommended that you follow the course schedule provided below.
 The schedule outlines what you should be working on each week of the course and lists the important due dates for the assessments.
 By following the schedule, you will be better prepared to complete the assessments in a timely manner and succeed in this course.
-Please remember to always consult the beginning-of-theweek announcements in LEARN.